notaustens/MDT-Configuration-Guide/README.md

 ---

-Before deployment can begin, create an MDT deployment share in the Deployment Workbench.
-This deployment share is the repository for the operating system images, language packs, applications, device drivers, and other software deployed to the target computers.
+Before we can begin deploying systems, we need to create an MDT deployment share in the Deployment Workbench.
+This deployment share will function as a repository for operating system images, language packs, applications, device drivers, and other software deployed to the target computers.

 **To create a deployment share in the Deployment Workbench**